wminkstein/jammit-s3/README.md

     cloudfront_cname: static.yourdomain.com # <- this is optional, and CF distribution needs to be configured for CNAMEs

-Although if you would like you use multiple CNAME's you have two options that you can set in the config/assets.yml:
+Although if you would like you use multiple CNAME's you can set the following in the config/assets.yml:

     cloudfront_cname:
       - static1.yourdomain.com